This is a nice email I got from an engineer struggling with multi-homing BGP setup:

 We weren't getting the desired results so I changed the configuration from up above to: neighbor x.x.x.x route-map PREPEND and to my surprise everything started working fine as before.
 Is there a difference between to the two sets of configuration?

 The network route-map command uses a route map to change the attributes of an IP prefix as it’s inserted in the BGP table.
-You can set BGP communities and change MED, local preference and next hop (I wouldn’t change the next hop), but not AS-path (Quagga can do that as well).
-If the route-map doesn’t match the IP prefix, the attributes are not changed (but I wouldn’t use a route-map with a match statement in the network command).
+On Cisco IOS you can use that route map to set BGP communities and change MED, local preference and next hop (I wouldn’t change the next hop), but not AS-path.
+If the route-map doesn’t match the IP prefix, the attributes are not changed (but I wouldn’t use a route-map with a match statement in the network command anyway).

 Neighbor route-map in|out command applies a route map to BGP updates received or sent to a neighbor.
 It’s not just an attribute modifying tool, it’s also a filter – if the route map doesn’t match a BGP prefix, the inbound update gets dropped before it’s inserted in the BGP table, or the BGP prefix never gets sent to the BGP neighbor.